jlmelville/rnndescent/README.md

 ## Current Status

+*19 October 2023* Inevitably 0.0.11 is here because of a bug in 0.0.10 where nearest neighbor descent was not correctly flagging new/old neighbors which reduced performance (but not the actual result).

 *18 October 2023* A long-postponed major internal refactoring means I might be able to make a bit of progress on this package.
 For now, the `cosine` and `correlation` metrics have migrated to not preprocessing their data (these